Myau5x/Get_and_clean_rpj/CodeBook.md

 `std_v`  -  features that contains  measurements on the standart deviation  for some measurement

+`features` - contains names of features that means only measurements on the mean  or standart deviation for some measurement.

 `x` - data set is merged from `x_test` and `x_train`

 `y` -  data set is merged from `y_test` and `y_train`